Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 or platform-specific enforcement steps (GitHub / GitLab / Azure DevOps / Bitbucket) written in a customer-friendly way.

-In the race to the cloud, many organizations stumble before they even start.
-Wave 1: Align Objectives – The Foundation of Cloud Success is crucial in avoiding the “Implement to Fail” trap.
-They fall into this trap, mesmerized by the promise of new technology without a clear understanding of the business value they aim to achieve.
+In the race to the cloud, many organisations stumble before they even start.
+They fall into the “Implement to Fail” trap, mesmerised by the promise of new technology without a clear understanding of the business value they aim to achieve.
 According to Gartner, migrations that skip the crucial pre-work of strategy and planning are far more likely to fail, resulting in budget overruns, security vulnerabilities, and a solution that doesn’t meet business needs [1].

 Wave 1: Align Objectives is the antidote to this common pitfall.
 It’s a disciplined, five-step process designed to build a rock-solid business case and a unified vision for your cloud journey.
 This foundational wave ensures that every subsequent action is tied to a measurable business outcome.